-All children count confidently and are able to match a numeral to a quantity of objects.
+All children can count confidently and are able to match the number to objects.
 Younger children are becoming familiar with mathematical language.
 Older and more able children are able to say how many there are left and how many they may need.
-Younger children are able to recognise familiar shapes and older and more able children are able to recognise more complex shapes, such as hexagons.
+Younger children able to recognise familiar shapes and older and more able children are able to recognise more complex shapes such as hexagon.